sjruello/gut-bucket/README.md

 ## Room for Improvement

-This project presented many challenges, as we were mostly unfamiliar with all 3 technologies implemented (React, Googles Places API, Firebase/FireStore).
-We had a good crack at it and learnt a lot along the way.
+This project presented many challenges, as we were mostly unfamiliar with all 3 technologies implemented (React, Googles Places API, Firebase/FireStore), and we were a little too ambitious with what we could achieve in a week.
+However - we had a good crack at it, and learnt a lot along the way!

-We learnt alot about noSQL databases, version issues, nested data, splitting functions and async, unintentional recursion and the effects this has on your database.
+We became very familiar with noSQL databases, the importance of knowing your package versions, nesting data, splitting functions up, async functions...and how unintentional recursion can cause you to blow through 3 free Firestore database read quotas in a day. 🙈

 React Router and Firebase both had recent major updates which presented challenges for working with documentation.
-If we were to restart this project, we would use React functional components almost entirely as React Router v6 uses Hooks exclusively.
+If we were to restart this project, we would use React functional components almost entirely, as React Router v6 uses Hooks exclusively.

 ## Room for improvement: